kobildeveloper/OIDC-angular/README.md

 ## What can I use these for
 OpenId Connect is a great way to add user authentication to your application where you are depending on another party to manage the user identities.

-In this case mIDentity One can manage the identity of your users making it faster to get up and running.
+In this case mIDentity Box can manage the identity of your users making it faster to get up and running.

 ## Single Sign On (SSO)
-By implementing OpenId Connect via mIDentity One you are creating a session which can be used to single sign on from your custom app into other apps that your users may have access to via the mIDentity One portal
+By implementing OpenId Connect via mIDentity Box you are creating a session which can be used to single sign on from your custom app into other apps that your users may have access to via the mIDentity Box portal

 ## MFA
-If MFA is enabled for a user in mIDentity One then they will be prompted to enter a token during the authentication. mIDentity One takes care of all of this for you, making strong authentication much easier to implement in your app.
+If MFA is enabled for a user in mIDentity Box then they will be prompted to enter a token during the authentication. mIDentity Box takes care of all of this for you, making strong authentication much easier to implement in your app.

 ## Requirements
-In order to run any of the examples you will need to create an OpenId Connect app in mIDentity One Admin portal.
+In order to run any of the examples you will need to create an OpenId Connect app in mIDentity Box Admin portal.

 ### Mobile App
 1. [Android app](https://play.google.com/store/apps/details?id=com.kobil.mIdentity.box)
 2. [iOS App](https://apps.apple.com/us/app/midentity-box/id1534159545)

-If you don't have a mIDentity One account [you can sign up here](https://midentitybox.com/selfenrollment).
+If you don't have a mIDentity Box account [you can sign up here](https://midentitybox.com/selfenrollment).